Senate Bill No. 1062

 AN ACT PROVIDING CONTINUED FUNDING FOR THE DEPARTMENT OF ENERGY AND ENVIRONMENTAL PROTECTION'S RECREATION TRAILS PROGRAM.

 Be it enacted by the Senate and House of Representatives in General Assembly convened:

-Subsection (a) of section 1-81 of the general statutes is repealed and the following is substituted in lieu thereof:
+Section 1.
+Section 23-103 of the general statutes is repealed and the following is substituted in lieu thereof (Effective October 1, 2015):

 (a) For the purposes described in subsection (b) of this section, the State Bond Commission shall have the power, from time to time, to authorize the issuance of bonds of the state in one or more series and in principal amounts not exceeding in the aggregate two million dollars for the fiscal year ending June 30, 2009.

 (b) The proceeds of the sale of said bonds, to the extent of the amount stated in subsection (a) of this section, shall be used by the Department of Energy and Environmental Protection for the purpose of establishing a Connecticut bikeway, pedestrian walkway and greenway grant program. [for municipal grants. ] For the purposes of this section, "bikeway" means any road, street, path or way which is specifically designated for bicycle travel, even if such road, street, path or way is shared with other modes of transportation.